5 Important Things Every New Mom Should Know About Baby's Sleep

 All Babies are Different

-Now, to not set you up for feeling bad, I think it is also essential to know that no two babies are alike.
+Now, to not set you up for feeling bad, I think knowing that no two babies are alike is also essential.
 No matter how much of an expert you are in sleep, every baby has its own personality and likes.
 Some babies naturally love sleep and do not fight it.
 One parent could have great habits and still have a baby that resists sleep.
 Another could never do one thing to help promote good sleep and have a rockstar sleeper.
 It’s not always fair!
 My first son would wake up from sleep with the creak of a floor.
 But my fourth son sleeps better when he is surrounded by noise.
-My two-year-old has always slept better with someone next to him, and our family friend’s daughter can only sleep in a quiet room by herself.
+My two-year-old has always slept better with someone beside him, and our family friend’s daughter can only sleep in a quiet room alone.

-All this to say, no matter what you do, every baby is different.
+All this to say, every baby is different no matter what you do.
 And if your baby doesn’t sleep as well as your friend’s baby, you are not a failure.
 They are different.
 And give yourself some grace.
 I hope some of these tips are helpful to you.
 Cheers to good sleep!

 Share